Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 • The logits from the prediction layer

-The payoff: a 4-layer TinyBERT achieves over 96.8% of BERT-base's GLUE performance while being 7.5× smaller and 9.4× faster at inference.
+The payoff is big.
+A 4-layer TinyBERT reaches over 96.8% of BERT-base's GLUE performance.
+And it is 7.5× smaller and 9.4× faster at inference.

 Diagram of TinyBERT's two-stage distillation: general distillation then task-specific distillation